wolfgangr/SDM2rrd/docs/config.md

 ## SQL database structure

 ~~There is no location to configure SQL tables.
-Instead, it is derived from the config machine outlayed above.  ~~
+Instead, it is derived from the config machine outlayed above~~

 SQL table definition is included in `rrd_def.pm` as a reference to `rrd` definition.
 This way we can restrict SQL export to a limited subset of fields and rrd CF.